iqnite/msix-no-cert/README.md

 pwsh .\create_installer.ps1
 ```

-If any error occur during the installer creation, ensure that:
+If any errors occur during the installer creation, ensure that:

 - 7-Zip is installed on your system and located at `%ProgramFiles%\7-Zip\7z.exe`
 - all relative paths (such as paths to `assets`) are correct